-Dragon fruit cracking or splitting up may be because of over-watering & some other mechanical factors..
-It may be due to over-watering when the fruits are nearly ripe.
+Dragon fruit cracking or splitting up may be because of over-watering when the fruits are nearly ripe & some other mechanical factors.
 Sometimes, growers leave the fruits on the trees for quite a while (to wait for the prices to go up) which can also cause cracking.

 Some growers in areas like California experience this thing while others in Florida usually don't.
 While finding a cause for this problem, they believe the soil may be too dry or it's the uneven heat & humidity causing the fruits to split.

 For example, after a long dry & sunny period and it suddenly rains, the fruits will tend to crack.
 This is a somewhat mechanical reaction.
 Sometimes it might be the variety & their skin characteristics.
 Other times it may also be the lack of calcium (the building material of cell wall) that contributes to the problem.
 It can be thought of like a cracking bone (although this is not the best analogy).

 If the fruits ripen during the rainy season, the chance of fruit splitting is higher.
 The bite of a fruit fly might create an opening (with little maggots) for the fruits to crack out.
 This cracking opens the doors to bacteria & fungi which chew up all the good flesh inside.
 To minimize dragon fruit cracking, try: